 2. Bridge the global, Southeast Asian region and local knowledge and information

-3. Digest a contextual analysis of issues and themes pertaining to Southeast Asia
+3. Digest a contextual analysis of issues and themes in Southeast Asian Studies

-4. Reflect the relationship between theory and practice on Social Science and Humanities in the area of Southeast Asia
+4. Reflect on the relationship between theory and practice in Social Science, Arts and Humanities in the area of Southeast Asia

 5. Provide an international platform for discourse between academics, researchers, and practitioners in the field of area studies

-JATI is a multi-discipline international journal that broadly focuses on the research result on Social Sciences and Humanities related to the area of Southeast Asia.
-More specifically, JATI Journal seeks to promote critical research on a range of inter-related issues within this geographical area pertaining to the economic, political, social, art and cultural issues.
+JATI is a multi-discipline international journal that broadly focuses on the research result of Social Sciences, Arts and Humanities related to Southeast Asia.
+More specifically, JATI Journal seeks to promote critical research on a range of interrelated issues within this geographical area about the economic, political, social, art and cultural issues.